- What is the relationship between a text and its context?

 |EPQ||Alternative offers may be made to applicants taking the Extended Project Qualification.|

 |Contextualised admissions||We consider every application on its individual merits and will take into consideration your individual educational experiences and context.
 More information on how academic schools and programmes use this information as part of the admissions process, can be found on our contextualised admissions pages.|

 Typical grades required: At least 3 A-levels at AAB-ABB grades.
 A typical offer would be made to a student with AAB grades with at least a B in History although we review every application carefully to consider whether we think our course is suitable for you.

 Excluded subjects: General Studies and Critical Thinking.

-Subjects and grades: 34 points overall, with a 6 in Higher Level English and 5 in Higher Level History.
+Subjects and grades: 32 points overall, with 6,6,5 from three Higher Level subjects.
+This must include 6 in Higher Level English and 5 in Higher Level History.

 Vocational and other qualifications: